philiplb/CRUDlex/docs/3_datastructures.md

 ```

 It is a simple list referencing the fields.
 Note the usage of the internal
-fields "id", "created_at" and "update_at".
+fields "id", "created_at" and "update_at". "version" is not yet used and
+every row where "deleted_at" is not null is marked as deleted, so this field
+would make no sense to display.

 Only strings and integers are boring, so in the next chapter, all possible
 data types are presented.